mathspp/mathspp/pages/02.blog/automatic-site-updates-with-cog-and-pre-commit/item.md

 ===

-# Automatic site updates with cog and pre-commit

 Some months ago I introduced some [basic stats in my blog](/blog) that show how many articles I've published, along with how many words and lines of code those articles contain.
 I [wrote an article explaining how I wrote a script that gathers these blog stats for me](/blog/adding-stats-to-my-blog) but that's a script I still need to run and then manually update the stats.